 If your bone tissue won’t support dental implants or you prefer to avoid dental implant surgery for other reasons, we can use the second option and attach the bridge to nearby teeth instead.
 This solution is less permanent and may require some repairs, but it is a safe viable solution if a dental bridge is required.
 You and Dr. Kleive will decide the best course of action depending on your desires and comfort level.

 If you are missing teeth or need to have a tooth removed, there’s no better option than a dental bridge to fill any gaps and protect your overall dental health.

 I don’t want to have implant surgery.
 Can I still get a dental bridge?

 It’s possible to have dental bridges installed even if you’re not a good candidate for dental implant surgery.
 In some cases, attaching a bridge to the surrounding teeth using porcelain crowns is actually a better option for long-term dental health.
 However, if you’re a good candidate for an implant, Dr. Kleive will discuss the benefits and options with you.
 We strive to help you select the dental care plan that best suits your needs and will provide you with a healthy, beautiful smile for the rest of your life.

 How long does a dental bridge last?

 A dental bridge is a durable, long-lasting solution.
 Yours may require minor repairs or adjustments after 5-10 years, but the ceramic tooth replacement is crafted with care to last as long as your natural teeth.

-Contact us today for more information about dental bridges or to schedule a free consultation to discuss your dental needs and the options that are available to you.
+Contact us today for more information about dental bridges or to schedule a consultation to discuss your dental needs and the options that are available to you.
 Dr. Kleive’s practice serves the town of Black Mountain and the Asheville, North Carolina area.